join us for a season that fosters real conversations about issues that matter.

 A woman of mixed Syrian-German parentage recalls her encounter with Ashraf, a Syrian man in Paris, all the while preparing kibbeh, a Syrian delicacy.
 One part detective story, one part a woman’s reckoning with her heritage, this tour-de-force solo show was inspired by interviews with Syrian refugees and complicates our understanding of the conflict in Syria and highlights the resilience of the Syrian people.
 Each performance, performed at private and community kitchens around the Bay Area, will be followed by food sharing and community conversation.

-“Extraordinary . . . el Samahy’s storytelling is as riveting as her cooking.” —San Francisco Chronicle
+“Extraordinary . . . el Samahy’s storytelling is as riveting as her cooking.” —SF Chronicle

 Love, Bombs, and Apples

 directed by Rosemunde Hutt, featuring Asif Khan